Ice hockey at the 2026 Winter Olympics: Women's tournament

-Ten countries will again compete in the women's tournament, six qualifying through the IIHF World Ranking, the host Italy, and three through qualifying tournaments.
+Ten countries competed in the women's tournament, six qualifying through the IIHF World Ranking, the host Italy, and three through qualifying tournaments.

 Qualification

 Qualification for the women's tournament at the 2026 Winter Olympics was determined by the IIHF World Ranking following the 2024 Women's Ice Hockey World Championships.

 Participating nations

 The groups were established following the 2024 Women's Ice Hockey World Championships.
-Qualifiers one, two, and three are the winners of the final qualification tournaments.
+Qualifiers one, two, and three were the winners of the final qualification tournaments.
 Their designation was determined by their qualification seeding.